Edwards-R/redlist_docs/advice/redlist_notes.md

 >`We suggest that at least three modelling techniques should be compared and be as independent as possible with regards to how they link the response and the predictor variables`

+## Interpretation of AoO in poor sampling conditions
+If there's low sampling volume, we can use inferrence by expert opinion as per 3.2 to back anything up

 FIN